voedger/reqmd/design.md

 - System tests (SysTests) are located in the `internal/systest` package
 - Each SysTest has a symbolic TestID
 - Each SysTest is associated with a  SysTestData folder located in `testdata/<TestID>` folder
-  - reqs: TestMarkdown-s, Reqmd-s, GoldenReqmd-s
+  - `reqs`: TestMarkdown-s, Reqmd-s, GoldenReqmd-s
-  - src: Source files
+  - `src`: Source files
 - TestMarkdown file contains requirements and Golden Data
 - Golden Data are the expected outputs
 - Golden Data are represented as lines started with `//`